vatesfr/xen-orchestra/docs/xoa.md

 # XOA

 The fastest way to install Xen Orchestra is to use our Appliance.
-You can deploy it by connecting into your XenServer and execute this:
+You can deploy it by connecting to your XenServer host and executing this:

 ```
 bash -c "$(curl -s http://xoa.io/deploy)"
 ```

-> This won't write or modify anything into your XenServer system: it will just import XOA VM in your default storage repository.
+> This won't write or modify anything on your XenServer host: it will just import the XOA VM into your default storage repository.

 XOA is a Debian VM with: